parrt/msds501/notes/computation.md

 for each *x* in *sequence*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operate on x*

 where *sequence* is typically a list or set.
+To use this pseudocode pattern, we have to identify a decent iterated variable name, the sequence, and the operations to repeat.

 The [map](operations.md#map) operation used the following image to visualize the operations: